secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Security Level Constraints

+#### Information classification

-- [ ] TODO integrate
+- [ ] TODO describe Why is document classification needed (refer to Requirements if possible).
+- [ ] TODO Refer to [Classified Information](https://en.wikipedia.org/wiki/Classified_information) and [Traffic Light Protocol](https://www.first.org/tlp/docs/tlp-v1.pdf) or other material to find a globally valid definition for classifying information.
-  - Information classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
+- [ ] TODO Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
-    - Information classification is not always needed.
+- [] TODO Integrate: Information classification is not always needed.
 E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
 But for future proofing it would be good to be able to process information based on its classification.

+#### Longevity

+- [ ] TODO rewrite.
-  - Longevity: The time some information must be protected can differ from milliseconds to decades (related to Document classification)
+The time information must be protected can be as low as milliseconds but also be more than a decade.
-    - Different SCC's based on longevity is not always needed.
+Different SCC's based on longevity is not always needed.
 E.g. many applications require one encryption / hashing algorithm and use only that one for all information encrypted/hashed.
 But for future proofing it would be good to be able to process information based on its longevity.
-  - Contrained Devices: Computing power is not always available for both the most advanced cryptography algorithms and their parameters.

-#### Information classification

-- [ ] TODO describe Why is document classification needed (refer to Requirements if possible).
-- [ ] TODO Refer to [Classified Information](https://en.wikipedia.org/wiki/Classified_information) and [Traffic Light Protocol](https://www.first.org/tlp/docs/tlp-v1.pdf) or other material to find a globally valid definition for classifying information.

-#### Longevity

 #### Constrained Devices